Hamilton's win takes thrilling F1 season to final showdown

 “I slowed down, I wanted to let him by," he said.
 “He didn’t want to overtake and then we touched.”

 Wolff has overseen seven straight drivers' and constructors' championships and is closing in on No. 8.
-Valtteri Bottas pushed Mercedes closer by finishing third on the home stretch ahead of Esteban Ocon of Alpine was fourth.
+Bottas pushed Mercedes closer by overtaking Esteban Ocon of Alpine near the line.

 Sebastian Vettel and Sergio Perez were among five who failed to finish because of the messy restarts and the blind turns on the second-longest circuit on the calendar.
 It spans 6.2 kilometers (3.8 miles) with 27 corners and was only completed days ahead of the F1 debut in the country.